fcrozatier/choco-ui/src/docs/guides/faq/+page.md

 No, the design is minimalist, with the goal of having a consistent and simple way of getting started and extending things.

 Less dependencies implies a smaller API surface, a smaller bundle and more developer happiness.

+---

+## Is it extendable?

+Yes, the UI components are built from the headless components, which are built using the mixins building blocs, and all three levels are part of the lib and documented.

+So you can reuse the mixins to build your own headless components and then implement your own custom UI component.